-It’s the end of the year and writers all over the world are rushing to make another list of unrealistic writing goals.
+It’s the end of the year and writers all over the world are rushing to set more unrealistic writing goals.
 I thought I would give you a few things to think about before you make that list.

 Do you really want to do this?

-Writing is a lonely and often an alienating experience.If you are a party animal who spends every spare minute worrying about your love life, your appearance and the venue for your next night out, you may want to consider if this is really for you.
+Writing is lonely, and it can often be an alienating experience.If you are a party animal who spends every spare minute worrying about your love life, your appearance, and the venue for your next night out, you may want to consider if this is really the life for you.
 If you are consumed by your family – your spouse, your children, your pets – and your life revolves around making them happy, you may not be ruthless enough to be a writer.

 If you use your social life, your friends, your family, and your job as an excuse not to write, you are probably never going to be a writer.

 Writers have to be selfish.
 They stand at the edge of society and observe.
 Even when they are in the middle of an important work commitment, about to have a baby, studying for an exam, getting married or getting divorced, dealing with a serious illness, moving to a new country, moving house, cooking dinner for the family, or looking after a sick child, they write.

 Writers don’t find time to write.
 Writers make time to write.